 Opinion | Why is Trump trailing?
-New polling shows it’s his slide among whites.
+New polling shows it’s his slide among Whites.

 Trump’s racial appeals are failing

-Meanwhile, the new Upshot analysis finds that in an average of high quality national polls since the GOP convention, Trump’s lead among white voters has dwindled down to a meager five points, far below his 2016 victory among them.
+Meanwhile, the new Upshot analysis finds that in an average of high-quality national polls since the GOP convention, Trump’s lead among White voters has dwindled down to a meager five points, far below his 2016 victory among them.

 The flip side of this is Trump’s gains among nonwhites, a genuine phenomenon.
-But Biden’s lead among whites is more than offsetting that, partly because it spans educational lines.
+But Biden’s lead among Whites is more than offsetting that, partly because it spans educational lines.

-Biden’s lead among college-educated whites in those polls has ballooned up to 21 points, the analysis finds, and Trump’s lead among non-college whites has plummeted by eight points relative to his 2016 margins among them:
+Biden’s lead among college-educated Whites in those polls has ballooned up to 21 points, the analysis finds, and Trump’s lead among non-college Whites has plummeted by eight points relative to his 2016 margins among them:

 Mr. Biden’s gains among white voters are broad, spanning not only the groups expected to shift toward him — like white suburban women — but also the white working-class voters across the Northern battleground states who represented the president’s decisive strength four years ago.

-In the northern battlegrounds, the analysis finds, Trump has meaningfully lost support even among working class white voters who previously voted for him.
+In the northern battlegrounds, the analysis finds, Trump has meaningfully lost support even among working-class White voters who previously voted for him.

-Just as Trump hoped to rally populist support against social distancing, he also tried to win back white voters with his race-war-mongering.
+Just as Trump hoped to rally populist support against social distancing, he also tried to win back White voters with his race-war-mongering.
 But the Upshot analysis shows that also failed:

 Mr. Trump tried to win over white voters with a conservative pitch on race and policing.
 Instead, Mr. Biden steadily gained among white voters in the spring and particularly in June, after the death of George Floyd at the hands of the police.
 National surveys showed that white voters overwhelmingly disapproved of the president’s handling of the protests in the aftermath of Mr. Floyd’s death, according to Times/Siena polling.

-Even after Trump went all in on this ugly messaging over the summer, the analysis notes, Biden remained favored to handle “law and order,” including in states where violence erupted, like Wisconsin and Minnesota.
+Even after Trump went all in on this ugly messaging over the summer, the analysis notes, Biden remained favored to handle “law and order,” including in states where violence erupted, such as Wisconsin and Minnesota.

 All this bolsters the possibility that Trump’s overt racism and instigation of racial and civil conflict may be driving a backlash in White America on racial justice issues.
 This raises the possibility of a so-called “Third Reconstruction” around these issues, fueled by what Adam Serwer calls a new “anti-racist majority”: